 But at the same time, open source software products and solutions grew up far above the operating system.
 From application servers (e.g., Apache) to databases (MySQL), office applications (OpenOffice), development tools (Eclipse), data integration (Metamatrix via the Red Hat acquisition), storage management (Sun OpenSolaris open storage solutions), and business process management (Intalio), open source is now an important part of the landscape.

 Moreover, open source is not just a collection of software; it's a new development process that emphasizes testing from the start of the development process, cross-organizational and global collaborative development, and sharing the resulting software.
-That development process is having an increasingly profound impact on the creation
+That development process is having an increasingly profound impact on the creation of new software products, not just at IBM and other Web-software vendors but also at large-enterprise IT departments.
+Let's pause a minute to understand what that impact is, as evidenced by my findings from last year's IBM open-source briefing:

 - Neither open source nor proprietary software is going to go away soon.
 Therefore, every IT strategist ought to decide what part of the organization's business model, software assets, and development processes should be, or should be combined with, open source; and which of these should be developed or upgraded in the traditional manner.